seancummins/dockerized_symcli/README.md

 I can think of a few good use cases:

-* Provides a safe "read-only" development environment for creating custom reports in environments with multiple generations of Symmetrix systems.
+* Provides a safe "read-only" development sandbox for creating custom reports in environments with multiple generations of Symmetrix systems.
 * You're in an EMC or Partner pre-sales, post-sales, or support role, and you work with Symmetrix systems on a regular basis.
 [Offline SYMCLI](http://blog.scummins.com/?p=56) is a very useful for people who help other organizations install, manage, and support their VMAX arrays.
 * You work with Symmetrix systems on a regular basis, and you want to learn more about [Docker](https://docker.com/).